citrix/citrix-daas-rest-go/citrixquickdeploy/docs/LocalizableString.md

 HasLocalizedValue returns a boolean if a field has been set.

+### SetLocalizedValueNil

+`func (o *LocalizableString) SetLocalizedValueNil(b bool)`

+ SetLocalizedValueNil sets the value for LocalizedValue to be an explicit nil

+### UnsetLocalizedValue
+`func (o *LocalizableString) UnsetLocalizedValue()`

+UnsetLocalizedValue ensures that no value is present for LocalizedValue, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)